team-pragmatic-chaos/team-pragmatic-chaos.github.io/research.md

 <br>

-## Autoencoder Model
+### Autoencoder Model

-### Architecture
+#### Architecture
 An autoencoder model is used for unsupervised learning in which the model tries to reconstruct the input so that the generated output is as similar as possible to the given input.
-Basically, it tries to copy its input to its output.
 At a high level, there are 2 symmetrical parts to an autoencoder - an encoder part and a decoder part.
 The encoder part of the network takes in raw images/video frames as input and tries to generate a vector representation or an encoding for the given input.
 The decoder part of the network takes this encoding of the input and tries to reconstruct the output as similar as possible to the input.

 In our case, we make the decoder generate the next video frame given the current video frame instead of reconstructing the same input video frame.
-Also, The corresponding convolutional and deconvolutional layers are connected together by making use of skip connections.
+Also, The corresponding convolutional and deconvolutional layers are concatenated together by making use of [skip connections](https://arxiv.org/pdf/1606.08921.pdf).
 Each of the video frames has some spatial information associated with itself.
 The skip connections help in maintaining better spatial information.

 The encoder portion of the autoencoder takes an input video frame and uses a feature map with the configuration as `[32, 64, 128, 256, 512]` while the decoder portion of the autoencoder uses the same feature map, but in the reverse order i.e. `[512, 256, 128, 64, 32]` and finally generates the output video frame which is supposed to be the generated next video frame.

-### Training and Testing
+#### Training and Testing

-At the time of training we fed 4 frames as a input and expected next frame predication from the model.
-Repeated mentioned process for several videos while training.
+At the time of training, we feed 4 frames as input and the model predicts the next frame in the sequence.

-At testing time we want to predict several images.
-In this case we will first feed `T0-T3` as input and expect to predict `T4`.
-For predication of `T5` we will feed `T1-T4` where `T4` comes from previous predication.
+At testing time, we want to predict several video frames.
+In this case, we will first feed `T0-T3` as input and expect to predict `T4`.
+For prediction of `T5`, we will feed `T1-T4` where `T4` comes from previous prediction.

+#### Results
-### Graphs
+#### Graphs
 ![skip_autoencoder](img/skip_autoencoder/graphs/skip_autoencoder.png)

-### Results
+#### Expected vs Generated Output
 <img src="img/skip_autoencoder/results/v_TaiChi_g15_c01_expected_large.gif" width="210">
 <img src="img/skip_autoencoder/results/v_TaiChi_g15_c01_generated_large.gif" width="210">
 <img src="img/skip_autoencoder/results/v_WritingOnBoard_g19_c03_expected_large.gif" width="210">